loader image

 Food waste also represents numerous economic losses for the entire chain.
 It causes considerable financial losses for households, businesses and governments.
 ADEME estimates the cost of food waste at 16 billion euros per year.

-- On a per-person scale, food waste would cost between 100 and 160 euros per year.
+• On an individual level, food waste would cost between 100 and 160 euros per year.

-- For collective catering, for example, the purchase of resources ultimately not consumed by guests is estimated at 68 cents per guest and per meal, or €17,000 per year for a canteen of 500 guests.
+• For institutional catering, for example, the purchase of resources ultimately not consumed by diners is estimated at 68 cents per diner per meal, or €17,000 per year for a canteen of 500 diners.

 Throwing away food sometimes seems like a small gesture, but its consequences are serious for everyone involved in the chain.
 It therefore appears imperative to take measures to reduce it as much as possible.